Dan5ku/blog-comparison-react-vue-angular/README.md

 ## 2. Component Structure

 ### React
 React components are written in JavaScript using JSX, a syntax extension that lets you mix HTML with JavaScript.

+Although the files contain JSX syntax, you don’t need to name them .jsx.
+React components can be stored in files with the .js extension, and it works perfectly fine.
+This is because JSX is just a syntax extension for JavaScript, and modern build tools (like Babel) automatically handle JSX within .js files.

 Here's a simple React component for the To-Do app:

 ```jsx
 const Todo = () => (